ExoSpaceLabs/hardrt/docs/INTRODUCTION.md

-# 🫀 Introduction to HeaRTOS
+# 🫀 Introduction to HardRT

-HeaRTOS — the **heartbeat of small embedded systems** — is a minimal, deterministic real‑time operating system written in C, designed for clarity, portability, and educational transparency.
+HardRT — the **heartbeat of small embedded systems** — is a minimal, deterministic real‑time operating system written in C, designed for clarity, portability, and educational transparency.

 ---